Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Implementation:

-Audited and optimized all 3 location Google Business Profiles (complete info, updated photos weekly, weekly posts about services and staff).
+Audited and optimised all 3 location Google Business Profiles (complete info, updated photos weekly, weekly posts about services and staff).
 Fixed citation inconsistencies across Healthgrades, Zocdoc, WebMD, and Yelp (business name, address format varied).
 Set up review generation system: post-visit email and QR codes in waiting rooms.
-Response protocol: respond to all reviews within 24 hours with personalized messages.
+Response protocol: respond to all reviews within 24 hours with personalised messages.
 Created location-specific blog content ("Primary Care in Downtown," "Pediatrics in Suburb Branch").

 Results After 6 Months: